Czechs approve squeezing extra dose from Pfizer vaccine vials | Health

 Czechs approve squeezing extra dose from Pfizer vaccine vials

-Prime Minister Andrej Babis had asked the European Commission earlier this week to allow using the extra amount.
-The vaccine, made by Pfizer of the United States and the German biotech startup BioNTech, is the only one to win EU approval so far.
+The EMA said it expected the company to submit a request for change in the coming days, which the responsible committee would assess rapidly.
+"If the (committee) finds that six doses can be extracted reliably, it will recommend a change to the current terms of the authorisation," the EMA said.

-The Health Ministry said in a ruling dated Dec.
-29 that it was, in divergence from the vaccine's EU registration, temporarily allowing to extract the extra dose, if there is enough material for it in the vials and under the condition that the regular volume of each dose is strictly observed.
-"With regard to the limited amount of accessible doses...the ministry allows using one vial of this medical product for up to six people in order to increase the number of people who can be protected by vaccination with this product from the consequences of COVID-19," the ministry said.
+The vaccine, made by Pfizer of the United States and the German biotech startup BioNTech, is the only one so far with EU approval.
+The Czech Health Ministry said in a ruling dated Dec.
+29 that, in divergence from the vaccine's EU registration, it was temporarily allowing extraction of the extra dose, on condition that the regular volume of each dose was strictly observed.

-It said that the extra dose must be available in an individual vial, meaning that material from more vials cannot be mixed.
-The Czech Republic, like other EU countries, started vaccinations on Dec.
-27, but supplies are short for the time being.
+It said that the extra dose must be available in an individual vial, meaning that material from more that one vial cannot be mixed.
+The Czech Republic reported a record high 16,329 daily new coronavirus cases on Tuesday, the Health Ministry said on Wednesday.

-Italian regulators have already approved the drawing of six doses, overriding EMA guidance for the EU as a whole.
-Similar approvals have been issued by regulators in the United States, Britain, Switzerland and Israel - which all made an earlier start to their vaccination campaigns.
+The central European country of 10.7 million has been one of the worst hit in recent months, with its total number of detected cases reaching 701,622, and 11,429 deaths.

 - READ MORE ON: